 What Is Cassava Flour?

 I had NO idea what cassava flour was until just a few weeks ago but it has quickly become one of my favorite all-purpose flours (I’ve been using Otto’s brand).
-I’ll admit I have not made a wide variety of recipes using it just yet.
+I keep adding new recipes because I just love how perfect this flour substitutes for whole grain flour or wheat flour.

-I have, however, made this Gluten Free Brownies recipe three times —because yes! my family loves it THAT much.
+We have made this recipe for Gluten Free Brownies three times in the past 2 weeks because, yes, my family loves it THAT much.
 The other recipes I have made using cassava flour have been pancakes and these delicious cinnamon buns.
 Everything has been delicious!

 One of the best parts about using cassava flour is that it’s gluten free.
 You can use 3/4 of a cup of cassava gluten free for every 1 cup of wheat flour in many traditional recipes.
 You can learn more about it here.